Gordyene: Economy and settlements

+Gordyene's urban settlements had strategic significance, as they were situated near mountain passes and river crossings.
+Two important routes were in this area: the Bitlis Pass which took one north through the Taurus Mountains past Lake Van to Armenia and its capital of Artaxata; and the Tigris crossings which lay on the way from Nisibis to Media and Babylonia.

-Corduene in Jewish sources
+In Jewish sources

 This region is traditionally identified with the landing site in Deluge mythology.
 In the targumim, Noah's landing place after the flood is given as 'Qadron' or 'Qardu'.
 Jacob Neusner identifies the targumim's locations with Corduene.
 According to the Aggadah, Noah landed in Corduene in Armenia.
 The early 3rd century BCE Babylonian writer Berossus was also of the opinion that Xisuthros landed with his ship in Corduene.
 Josephus cited the evidence of Berossus as proof that the Flood was not a myth and also mentioned that the remains of the Ark were still visible in the district of Carron, presumably identical with Korduene.

 Jewish sources trace the origins of the people of Corduene to the marriage of Jinns of King Solomon with 500 beautiful Jewish women.